SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Experiment

 \subsection{Overall Results}

-The results are based on the evaluation detection metrics which are: BEV, 3D as shown in \cref{table:results_on_kitti_3ddet,table:results_on_kitti_bevdet}.
+\textbf{Quantitative Results} The results are based on the evaluation detection metrics which are: BEV, 3D as shown in \cref{table:results_on_kitti_3ddet,table:results_on_kitti_bevdet}.
+The modalities are LiDAR(L), and camera(C).
 The proposed method is applied to three detectors classified based on the type of input features, outperforming both the camera-only method and the multi-modality method.
 Among these detectors, when using point feature as input, it outperforms the baseline detector on car.
 This result is evident in both metrics, which signifies the consistency of the results.
 As mentioned in \cite{PointPillar}, increasing per box data augmentation leads to a further degradation in performance for pedestrians.
 This was also observed in our result.
 A comparison with before and after the application of the proposed method, can be seen in \cref{sec:ablation_study}.

+\textbf{Qualitative Results} As shown in \cref{fig:3ddet_qualitative} and \cref{fig:3ddet_qualitative_testsplit}, SeSame+point detects cars more than the other approaches, which corresponded to the actual cars present in the scene.
+While SeSame+voxel and And SeSame+voxel recognizes pedestrian better than the other two approaches, which aligns with the quantitative results presented in \cref{table:results_on_kitti_3ddet} and \cref{table:results_on_kitti_bevdet}.
+On the other hand, SeSame+point and SeSame+pillar seem to have false positive and false negative for pedestrian each other.
+However, they also seem to detect other objects correctly, and especially +pillar detects far away car, which was confirmed to be actual objects upon inspection of the scene.
+Overall, SeSame+point exhibits excellent performance, although false negative occurs in sparse point regions.
+SeSame+voxel and +pillar effectively identifies objects even in sparse point cloud, with +voxel identifying cars missed by SeSame+point.
+These findings are consistent with the quantitative results in the paper, demonstrating the overall result is reliable.